takardo/Visify/README.md

-> **Note**
-> This is a fork of [syszelj9/Visify](https://github.com/syszelj9/Visify) with the following changes:
->
-> - Added ability to change gain amplification with mouse scroll or arrow keys.
-Increase/Decrease by 1.0.
-> - Vsync added.
-> - Window is now resizable.
-> - Updated README for openSUSE Tumbleweed.

 # Visify - Real-Time Audio Oscilloscope

 Visify is a real-time audio oscilloscope written in C that visualises live audio input as a waveform.